David Tua: Outside the ring

-On 10 October 1992 Tua appeared on the New Zealand version of the gameshow Wheel of Fortune.
+On 10 October 1992 Tua appeared on the New Zealand version of the game show Wheel of Fortune.
 He had asked for an "O for Olsen" (possibly a reference to Olsen Filipaina) but this was heard by some (and widely reported) as "O for awesome".
 He requested "P" when buying a vowel on the same episode.
 He was also heard to ask if he could buy a "constonant" during the same show.

 From 1992 to 2003, Tua was managed by former boxer Kevin Barry, who also trained him from 2001.
-But in 2003, Tua ended his business relationship with Barry and financial manager Martin Pugh.
+In 2003 Tua ended his business relationship with Barry and financial manager Martin Pugh.
 Though Barry accepted his dismissal as trainer, he resisted Tua's decision to end their contract, which still had two years to go.

-In 2004, Tua's accountant learned that the boxer's finances with his boxing company, Tuaman Inc. Ltd., were tangled with company expenses; Tua no longer has most of his $NZ 20 million in purses from his professional matches, and important assets Tua thought he owned alone were anything but, including a piece of coastal land at Pakiri.
+In 2004, Tua's accountant learned that the boxer's finances with his boxing company, Tuaman Inc. Ltd., were tangled with company expenses; Tua no longer had most of his 20 million NZD in purses from his professional matches, and important assets Tua thought he owned alone were anything but, including a piece of coastal land at Pākiri.
 Tuaman Inc. Ltd had business expenses flowing in various directions, involving companies and clients Tua had no knowledge of.
 Tua's own home was purchased with borrowed money, and the boxer's purses were linked to renovation costs for Martin Pugh's property.
 These findings were based on documents from Pugh's offices.